Chiswick High Road: Barley Mow Passage and Bourne Place

 Just off Chiswick High Road and parallel to it is Bourne Place, with the sole surviving large detached house of those along the High Road in the 18th and 19th centuries.
 Afton House, since 1919 the Chiswick Memorial Club, is a Grade II listed building, built circa 1800.
 It is in brown brick with five bays of double-hung sash windows over four floors; the ground floor and entrance are stuccoed.
 Its large front garden has been replaced by buildings along the south side of the High Road.

 Leading westwards from Bourne Place is the narrow Barley Mow Passage, still with an industrial air.
 The Sanderson factory building now known as Voysey House was designed by the architect Charles Voysey in 1902.
 It is faced in white glazed brick, with Staffordshire blue bricks (now painted black) forming horizontal bands, with the plinth, surrounds for door and window openings, and dressings in Portland stone.
 It was originally a wallpaper printing works, now used as office space.
 It is Grade II* listed.
 It faces the main Devonshire Works building, and was once joined to it by a bridge across the road.
 It was Voysey's only industrial building, and is considered an "important Arts and Crafts factory building".
+In 2024, Sanderson's announced they were moving their headquarters back to Voysey House.